cjohansen/pharmacist/README.md

       (recur))))
 ```

 `fill` returns a deferred realization of your data.
+To consume data from it,
+call `select`, specifying the keys you

 You may `select` from it
 multiple times, but it will always give you the same data back. `select` returns
 a `core.async` channel that receives a message every time a single data source
 is attempted fetched.
 If you'd rather get everything in one go, you can use